16 Best Lens for Event Photography: (2023 Guide & Reviews)

 The 70 to 200 focal length is the bread and butter for most sports, events, weddings, and portrait photographers.

-If you’re a Canon shooter, you have to start with just one lens, and your professional is this that lens.
+If you’re a Canon shooter, you have to start with just one lens, and your professional lens is this one.

 Let’s start with the build quality.